pythonlover02/Proton-Sarek/README.md

 #### Lavapipe Important Note:

 On some Linux distributions, the Vulkan software rasterizer (Lavapipe) is available in separate packages and not bundled directly with Mesa.
-Here's an easy way to check if it's included in your distribution's Mesa installation:
+Here its an easy way to check if its included in your distributions Mesa installation:

 ```
 vulkaninfo | less